 Using a similar dropshipping model, a print-on-demand business doesn’t require you to hold any inventory or ship anything yourself.
 Print-on-demand even offers you more flexibility to customize white label products with your own creative designs.

-Rebecca Lee Funk launched The Outrage, a women’s rights activist apparel brand that sells print-on-demand t-shirt designs from her home.
-The business donates a portion of profits to Planned Parenthood in Donald Trump’s name.
+Rebecca Lee Funk launched The Outrage, a women’s rights activist apparel brand that sells print-on-demand t-shirt designs, from her home.
+The business donates a portion of profits to Planned Parenthood in former US president Donald Trump’s name.
 Her launch campaign went viral, and The Outrage turned into a thriving ecommerce business.

 There are many other print-on-demand products you can sell: books, hats, backpacks, blankets, pillows, mugs, shoes, hoodies, phone cases, watches, and more, depending on the supplier you choose to work with.